Post-Newtonian Theory for Gravitational Waves

-The generalized QK representation of the motion discussed in Sect.~\ref{sec:QK} plays a crucial role in the procedure of averaging the energy and angular momentum fluxes $\mathcal{F}$ and $\mathcal{G}_i$ over one orbit.\epubtkFootnote{Recall that the fluxes are defined in a general way, for any matter system, in terms of the radiative multipole moments by the expressions~\eqref{FluxFG}.} Actually the averaging procedure applies to the ``instantaneous'' parts of the fluxes, while the ``hereditary'' parts are treated separately for technical reasons~\cite{ABIQ08tail, ABIQ08, ABIS09}.
-Following the decomposition \eqref{fluxdecomp} we pose $\mathcal{F}=\mathcal{F}_\text{inst}+\mathcal{F}_\text{hered}$ where the hereditary part of the energy flux is composed of tails and tail-of-tails.
-For the angular momentum flux one needs also to include a contribution from the memory effect~\cite{ABIS09}.
+The generalized QK representation of the motion discussed in Sect.~\ref{sec:QK} plays a crucial role in the procedure of averaging the energy and angular momentum fluxes $\mathcal{F}$ and $\mathcal{G}_i$ over one orbit.\footnote{Recall that the fluxes are defined in a general way, for any matter system, in terms of the radiative multipole moments by the expressions \eqref{FluxFG}.} Actually the averaging procedure applies to the ``instantaneous'' parts of the fluxes, while the ``hereditary'' parts are treated separately for technical reasons \citep{ABIQ08tail, LY17}.
+We pose $\mathcal{F}=\mathcal{F}_{\text{inst}}+\mathcal{F}_{\text{hered}}$ where the hereditary part of the energy flux is composed of tails and tail-of-tails (limiting ourselves to 3PN).
+For the angular momentum flux one needs also to include a contribution from the memory \citep{ABIS09, LY17}.
 We thus have to compute for the instantaneous part

 and similarly for the instantaneous part of the angular momentum flux $\mathcal{G}_i$.